beniaminogreen/zoomerjoin/README.md

     ## 10 832480 arianas restaurant
     ## # … with 499,990 more rows

+The two Corpuses can’t be directly joined because of misspellings.
+This means we must use the fuzzy-matching capabilities of zoomerjoin:

 ``` r
 start_time <- Sys.time()
 join_out <- lsh_inner_join(corpus_1, corpus_2, n_gram_width=6, n_bands=20, band_width=6)